ssfrr/julia/README.windows.md

   [Cygwin manual](http://cygwin.com/cygwin-ug-net/using.html#mount-table) for
   details of how to enter the directory name.

-  e.
-Edit the `~/.bashrc` file and append the line
+  6. Edit the `~/.bashrc` file and append the line

     export PATH=$PATH:/mingw/bin

-  f. `exit` the MSYS2 shell.
+  7. `exit` the MSYS2 shell.
-  g.
-(Optional) Create a shortcut to the `msys2_shell.bat`.
+  8. (Optional) Create a shortcut to the `msys2_shell.bat`.
 This shortcut can be used to launch the MSYS2 shell.

 3. Build Julia and its dependencies from source.
-  a.
-Relaunch the MSYS2 shell and type
+  1. Relaunch the MSYS2 shell and type

     . ~/.bashrc #Some versions of MSYS do not run this automatically git clone https://github.com/JuliaLang/julia.git
     cd julia
     make

-  b.
-Some versions of PCRE (e.g. 8.31) will compile correctly but have a single test fail with an error like
+  2. Some versions of PCRE (e.g. 8.31) will compile correctly but have a single test fail with an error like

     ** Failed to set locale "fr_FR